 Experts estimate 96% of unhappy customers will not complain when they’re dissatisfied.
 Of that group, 91% will silently take their business elsewhere permanently.
-That’s a lot of lost revenue.
-It’s not hard to imagine similar dissatisfaction metrics might apply to the employee experience.
+That’s a lot of lost revenue potential.
+It’s not hard to imagine how similar dissatisfaction metrics might apply to the employee experience.

 The real benefit of listening

-Employees who know they are heard are more engaged and productive.
+Employees who know they are heard are typically more engaged and productive.
 When staff members have a voice, they’re willing to use it.
-One study found that, while companies are looking for new ways to improve, 82% of their staffers have ideas that could help achieve their goals.
-Unfortunately, the same study found more than 1/3 of staffers think their company doesn’t listen to their ideas for improvement.
+One study found that as companies look for new ways to improve, 82% of their staffers have ideas that could help achieve their goals.
+Notably, the same study found more than 1/3 of staffers think their company doesn’t listen to their ideas for improvement.

 Start with surveys

-You may think a change is for the better if it results in higher metrics in one area: but if it costs engagement and creates churn, the investment wasn’t worth it.
-Along with analyzing data for success of a project or new initiative, analyze employee sentiment.
-You may find ways to tweak the process for even more improvement.
+A pulse survey provides a quick snapshot of company buzz.
+These can be particularly effective before, during, and after something new is occurring in the company.
+When striving to grow, companies often try new options or procedures.
+Finding out whether or not they work is important.
+Understanding how they impact employees is critical.
+You may think a change is for the better if it results in higher metrics in a single area.
+But if it costs engagement and creates churn, the investment wasn’t worth it.
+Along with analyzing data for the success of a project or new initiative, consider gathering feedback on employee sentiment.
+Through continuous listening, you may find ways to tweak processes for further improvement.

 Keep listening top of mind